EnvoyAI/examples/test-wine/README.md

 visit [winehq.org](https://www.winehq.org/)

 ### Still skeptical?
-Wine is even capable of running AAA Windows only video, Intensive professional applications, and has support for all Visual Studio C++ Redistributables.
+Wine is even capable of running AAA Windows only video games, Intensive professional applications, and has support for all Visual Studio C++ Redistributables.

 ### How to